-As SimpleExtendSchedule, ExtendSchedule only updates the schedule if a feasible move is chosen so it follows that the schedule stays feasible throughout the execution.
+As Algorithm 1 for the case of two job sizes, Algorithm 2 only updates the schedule if a valid move is chosen so it follows that the schedule stays valid throughout the execution.
 It remains to verify that the algorithm terminates and that the there always is a potential move to choose.

-The analysis is similar to that of the simpler case.
-In particular, the proof of termination follows by exactly the same reasoning with a couple of more cases.
+The analysis is similar to that of the simpler case but involves more case distinctions.
 When arguing about \mathcal{T} we again let